krishchopra/ReplAI/data/INSTAGRAM.md

 # Instagram Message Parser

-Convert your Instagram message data into OpenAI-compatible chat format for training or analysis.
+Convert your Instagram message data into OpenAI-compatible chat format for training a model to talk like you.

 ## Features

 - ✅ Parses Instagram's exported message.json files
 - ✅ Handles Unicode encoding issues in Instagram exports
-- ✅ Converts to OpenAI chat format with proper role assignments
+- ✅ Converts to OpenAI chat format with proper role assignments for training
 - ✅ Supports both individual and group conversations
 - ✅ Filters out non-content messages (like "Liked a message")
 - ✅ Chronological message ordering
+- ✅ Time-based filtering (train on specific date ranges)
 - ✅ Two output modes: combined or separate files

 ## Installation